rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Whats the relationship of A to B ?

-A is the your hypothesis/believed fact for now, and you knwo how likely A happens.
+A is the your hypothesis/believes to be tested for now;

 B is an evidence approving or disapproving the fact,which you have a math model of A's response.

 What do you mean by math model ?